avecenob/tara-backend-ml/README.md

 The API consists of only one endpoint: ```/get_recommendations```

-You can try the API by using the URL:
+You can try the API by using the following URL:
 ```
 https://tara-ml-72oh4bxmxq-as.a.run.app/get_recommendations
 ```